+Plumas County adopted a comprehensive 2035 update to the 1984 General Plan on December 17, 2013.
 Three optional elements were added to the 2035 Plan, including an Economics Element, an Agriculture and Forestry Element and a Water Resources Element.

-On January 14, 2014, High Sierra Rural Alliance (HSRA) filed a lawsuit on the General Plan update Environmental Impact Report 85.
-HSRA and the County embarked on extensive settlement negotiations for over a year without achieving resolution.
-The matter then came to a hearing on February 25, 2016 in Plumas County Superior Court before the Honorable Stephen E. Benson.
-The trial court's Order and Judgment was filed on March 24, 2016.
-Appellant HSRA filed its appeal on June 1, 2016.
-The California Court of Appeal, 3rd Appellate District, ruled in the County's favor on all counts on October 19, 2018.
+On January 14, 2014, High Sierra Rural Alliance (HSRA) filed a lawsuit on the General Plan update Environmental Impact Report 85, and the California Court of Appeal, 3rd Appellate District, ruled in the County's favor on all counts on October 19, 2018.